FlavScents AInsights Entry for Diacetyl (CAS: 432-03-8)

 3. Natural Occurrence & Formation

-Diacetyl occurs naturally in various food products, including butter, cheese, and fermented beverages like beer and wine.
-It is formed through the fermentation process, particularly during the metabolic activities of lactic acid bacteria and yeast.
-The compound is a byproduct of the Maillard reaction, which occurs during the heating of sugars and amino acids.
+Diacetyl naturally occurs in various fermented products, including butter, cheese, and alcoholic beverages, as a result of microbial fermentation processes.
+It is formed during the Maillard reaction and through the enzymatic degradation of carbohydrates.
 Diacetyl's presence in natural products allows it to be designated as a "natural flavor" under certain regulatory frameworks, provided it is derived from natural sources.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs